-Type and amount of gear and other equipment to be used Small boat, digital cameras, shotguns with fire-cracker and screamer shells, laser.
-Details of any collaborating countries None
+and other equipment to be Small boat, digital cameras, shotguns with fire-cracker and screamer shells, laser.

+used

+Details of any collaborating None

+countries

 Cormorant harassment activities concluded in 2005 and analysis is being performed to determine what effect was observed as a result.
 Ultrasonic telemetry data collected during the harassment period is used to determine success of the project.
 Preliminary results suggest that emigrating smolts pass through the fresh water with a high rate of success.
 However, once fish enter the estuary, mortality increases, specifically during daylight hours.
 Manuscript has been accepted for publication in The Northeastern Naturalist and will be released in early 2013.